Lewis Tierney

 He started his professional career in 2013 with the Wigan Warriors in the Super League, and spent time on loan at Workington Town.
 He joined the Catalans Dragons in 2017, and played for them in the 2018 Challenge Cup final.
 He played for Leigh Centurions for one season before announcing his retirement in 2021.
 Tierney was also a Scotland international, and was capped six times between 2016 and 2018.

 Early life

 Tierney was born in Wigan, Greater Manchester, England and is the eldest son of Jason Robinson.
-His parents separated shortly after his birth, and his mother re-married Paul Tierney.
+His parents separated shortly after his birth, and his mother remarried Paul Tierney.
 His brother Patrick is a professional cyclist.

 Club career

 Wigan Warriors

 Tierney made his Super League début for Wigan in June 2013, scoring a try in a 33–32 victory over Widnes Vikings.
 In 2014 and 2015, Tierney spent time on dual registration at Workington Town where he made 25 appearances scoring 6 tries in his time in Cumbria.
 In 2016 Tierney won his first major piece of silverware after Wigan beat Warrington in the Super League Grand Final; he became the first son to follow his father's footsteps and win a Grand Final.

 In July 2017, Tierney was loaned to Catalans Dragons until the end of the season, where he played in their Million Pound Game victory over Leigh to stay in Super League.